BryanShin5/CS506-Fall2025-Project/README.md

   - Game.csv containing game related features
   - Weekend.csv maps dates to indicator variable
   - 20 csv files whose name is the name of the game, contains hourly player count from 09/20-10/20
+  - 20 csv files whose name is name of the game + "_test", containing player count from 10-21~11-11.
+This is the test set I have used for testing.

 ## Data Cleaning:
 - Using UTC for any time related data